 Welcome!
 This course covers fundamental to advanced concepts in computer vision.
-This includes topics in early to mid-level vision such as signal processing and feature extraction, as well as high-level vision such as scene understanding using neural networks.
+This includes topics in early to mid-level vision such as signal processing and feature extraction, to high-level vision such as scene understanding using neural networks and foundation models.

 Piazza and Canvas